joinpursuit/Pursuit-Core-Web/full-stack-express/express-sql-create-show/README.md

 Inserting into the database requires two arguments.

 We'll use `db.one()` because we are expecting one row to be returned.
+When we return `one`, we get an object, if we return `any` or `many` we get back an array.
+This will be important as to how we handle accessing our data in the front end.

 We are passing two arguments to `db.one`, the first is the SQL query, where the values are represented as `$1`, `$2` etc. In the second, we are passing an array for each value.